-- The Scheme shall get the securities purchased or transferred in the name of the mutual fund on account of the concerned scheme, wherever investments are intended to be of long-term nature. - The Scheme shall not make any investment in: a) Any unlisted security of an associate or group company of the Sponsor; or b) Any security issued by way of private placement by an associate or group company of the sponsor; or c) The listed securities of group companies of the Sponsor which is in excess of 25% of the net assets. - The scheme shall not make any investment in any fund of funds scheme. - The scheme shall invest more than 10 per cent of its NAV in the equity shares or equity related instruments of any company. - The Scheme may invest equity derivatives (including writing covered call options in line with SEBI guidelines) to the extent of 35% of the net assets.
-The scheme may invest in debt derivatives to the extent 20% of the net assets of the scheme. - The scheme may invest in Mutual Fund units such as Liquid, Overnight, Debt schemes and ETFs to the extent of 35% of net assets. - The Scheme does not intend to invest in: - ➤ Foreign securities/ADR/GDR; - Units issued by REITs and InvITs; - Credit Default Swaps. - The Mutual Fund having an aggregate of securities which are worth Rs.10 crores or more, as on the latest balance sheet date, shall subject to such instructions as may be issued from time to time by SEBI, settle their transactions entered on or after January 15, 1998 only through dematerialized securities.
-Further, all transactions in government securities shall be in dematerialized form. - As per Clause of 12.2 of SEBI Master Circular dated June 27, 2024, the below mentioned limits shall apply for instruments with special features: - a.
-The Fund under all its schemes shall own more than 10% of such instruments issued by a single issuer. - b.
-The scheme shall not invest: - i. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and - ii. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer. - Pending deployment of funds of a scheme in securities in terms of investment objectives of the scheme a mutual fund can invest the funds of the scheme in short term deposits of scheduled commercial banks.
-The investment in these deposits shall be in accordance with clause 12.16 of SEBI Master Circular dated June 27, 2024.
+- The Scheme shall get the securities purchased or transferred in the name of the mutual fund on account of the concerned scheme, wherever investments are intended to be of long-term nature. - The Scheme shall not make any investment in: a) Any unlisted security of an associate or group company of the Sponsor; or b) Any security issued by way of private placement by an associate or group company of the sponsor; or c) The listed securities of group companies of the Sponsor which is in excess of 25% of the net assets. - The scheme shall not make any investment in any fund of funds scheme. - The scheme shall not invest more than 10 per cent of its NAV in the equity shares or equity related instruments of any company.
+Provided that, the limit of 10 per cent shall not be applicable for investments in case of index fund or exchange traded fund or sector or industry specific scheme. - The Scheme may invest equity derivatives (including writing covered call options in line with SEBI guidelines) to the extent of 35% of the net assets.
+The scheme may invest in debt derivatives to the extent 20% of the net assets of the scheme. - The scheme may invest in Mutual Fund units such as Liquid, Overnight, Debt schemes and ETFs to the extent of 35% of net assets. - Apart from investment restrictions specified under seventh schedule of Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, additional investment restriction shall be as follows: - a.
+No Mutual Fund under all its scheme shall own more than 10% of units issued by a single issuer of REIT and InvIT; - b.
+At a single Mutual Fund scheme level: - i. not more than 10% of its NAV in the units of REIT and InvIT; and - ii. not more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer.